neopragma/rpn_kata/NOTES.md

 - ok that's good; weird, Heroku has come so far, I haven't used it in years
 - it may not be the best deploy environment, but it'll do for demo...

+TODO:

+- wouldn't mind creating a 3rd common area for op strategies to be shared by client and server
+- there seem to be some clear interaction mechanics that could be extracted from the React component into a plain JS class to be tested independently
+- Splitting the React component model apart would be a great way to explore inter-component dynamics within the React system (ie. stack display, input, operator buttons)
+- module loading gets awkward fast, but didn't want to take the extra time to put in webpack, that's probably next in order to have a real module loader to connect the parts of the system